tvarley/tvarley.github.io/about.md

 tags: admin
 ---

-I have spent my career creating technology used by the financial services industry.
+I work with small focused teams creating innovative disruptive technology.

 I have been responsible for all aspects of system definition, development, quality assurance, delivery and support.

 I have held positions as an individual contributor through senior technical management.

+I enjoy what I do.

 #### Related
 - [Contact me]({{site.baseurl}}/contact/index.html)